KPU U-Pass BC Agreement (2020 – 2025)

 - Discounts on fares for the West Coast Express will also be available for U-Pass BC holders.

 Fees and Finances

-- Replacement fee for a Compass Card for U-Pass BC is currently free for the initial release cards.
-After the initial release period, it is a $6 deposit for a replacement card.
+- Replacement fee for a Compass Card for U-Pass BC is a $6 deposit.

 - KPU and the KSA are not allowed to provide a subsidy to any students, except for cases of financial hardship.